 So for starters, you should know that the assortment of “ugly home” investment companies out there will pay you only about 60 percent on the dollar, based on comps of similar homes in excellent condition.

 If you call one, odds are that you’ll only reach an individual who is just bird-dogging opportunities for a larger investor or group that applies a strict cost model to every deal.

 Selling a house as-is

-On the other hand, individual investors typically will pay a little more and perform work themselves, in part because they don't have to pay a middleman.
-In general, the "pros" of selling to investors are a faster closing, no agent commission and few, if any, closing costs.
+On the other hand, individual investors typically will pay a little more and perform work themselves, in part because they don’t have to pay a middleman.
+In general, the advantages of selling to investors are a faster closing, no agent commission and few, if any, closing costs.